emeraldhieu/vinci/README.md

 the steps to fix are:

 + Stop the terminal mounting the `postgres-scripts`
-+ Delete the configuration `kubectl apply -f deployment.yaml`
++ Delete the configuration `kubectl delete -f deployment.yaml`
-+ Apply the configuration again
++ Apply the configuration `kubectl apply -f deployment.yaml`

 ## TODOs